Value add real estate strategy helps investors drive capital growth.

 The discounted price could stem from multiple sources:

-While in the investors' possession, the property will undergo physical and operational improvements to boost its value, which will impact the sales asking price.
+While in the investors' possession, the property will undergo physical and operational improvements to boost its value, impacting the sales asking price.
 The investors aim to get a higher return on investment (ROI) through renovations, repositioning, and management changes.

 Who is a value add real estate investor?